Xi Jinping willing to work with Kim Jong Un for regional and global peace: KCNA

 "We would have to take certain actions that would be more defensive on our behalf... to send a clear message to North Korea.
 We are going to defend our allies, as well as American soil and American capacity," said Biden.

-Ever since Xi cemented his position as the party general secretary for the next five years at the end of the 20th CPC Congress, the ties between the two leaders have come blossomed.
+Ever since Xi cemented his position as the party general secretary for the next five years at the end of the 20th CPC Congress, the ties between the two leaders have somewhat blossomed.

-It was Kim that first congratulated Xi for his extended tenure while the latter wrote back a letter expressing willingness to strengthen the relationship between China and North Korea,
+It was Kim who first congratulated Xi for his extended tenure while the latter wrote back a letter expressing willingness to strengthen the relationship between China and North Korea,

 (With inputs from agencies)